 Reconfiguration of cortical ensembles depicted by CRFs

 We have shown that high-ranked neurons have pattern completion capability that is a reflection of graph connectivity inferred from CRFs.
 To investigate if our approach can also describe the changes in network properties of these high-ranked neurons induced by cortical ensemble reconfiguration, we compared the models generated by CRFs before and after two-photon population manipulation of a given set of neurons for several times (Figure 6A), an experimental protocol that builds new coactive ensembles (Carrillo-Reid et al., 2016).
 To visualize the change in graph connectivity induced by the imprinting protocol in neurons with pattern completion capability we construct isomorphic graphs from the CRFs models and arrange them in a circular configuration (Figure 6B) demonstrating that high-ranked neurons increased their graph connectivity with the imprinted ensemble.
-Moreover, after the ensemble is imprinted, neurons with pattern completion capability show better predictive performance and higher node strength (Figure 6C) demonstrating that the parameters inferred from CRFs can be used to study changes in network properties of specific neurons.
+Moreover, after the ensemble is imprinted, neurons with pattern completion capability show better predictive performance and higher node strength (Figure 6C), demonstrating that the parameters inferred from CRFs can be used to study changes in network properties of specific neurons.
 Interestingly, the connection density of the neurons belonging to the imprinted ensemble was also increased (Figure 6D).
 However, the graphical properties of CRFs before and after population photostimulation remained stable both within the imprinted network (Figure 6E-6H) and in the whole network (Figure S6), suggesting that imprinted ensembles have been added to cortical microcircuits but preserving a balance with the overall network structure.

 The fact that CRFs were able to describe changes in the reconfiguration of cortical neurons demonstrates the potential of structured prediction methods to study the modulation of neuronal microcircuits induced by external perturbations or pathological conditions.